turingschool/front-end-curriculum/lessons/module-1/archive/intro-to-javascript-part-1.md

 - add a new car to the array

 ### Statements
 A script is a series of instructions that a computer can follow one by one.
 Each individual instruction is known as a statement.
-Each statement in javascript is followed by a semicolon.
+Each statement in JavaScript is followed by a semicolon.
 Example statement:

 ```javascript
 console.log('BOOM');